quadrismegistus/prosodic/README.md

 Prosodic is a metrical-phonological parser written in Python.
 Currently, it can parse English and Finnish text, but adding additional languages is easy with a pronunciation dictionary or a custom python function.
 Prosodic was built by [Ryan Heuser](https://github.com/quadrismegistus), [Josh Falk](https://github.com/jsfalk), and [Arto Anttila](http://web.stanford.edu/~anttila/).
 Josh also maintains [another repository](https://github.com/jsfalk/prosodic1b), in which he has rewritten the part of this project that does phonetic transcription for English and Finnish.
 [Sam Bowman](https://github.com/sleepinyourhat) has contributed to the codebase as well, adding several new metrical constraints.

-This version, "Prosodic 2", is a near-total rewrite of the original Prosodic.
+This version, Prosodic 2.x, is a near-total rewrite of the original Prosodic.

 Supports Python>=3.9.